shellscape/koa-webpack/README.md

 Type: `Object|Boolean`
 `optional`

-The `hot` property should contain options for `webpack-hot-client`, a list of which is available at [webpack-hot-client](https://github.com/webpack-contrib/webpack-hot-client).
+The `hotClient` property should contain options for `webpack-hot-client`, a list of which is available at [webpack-hot-client](https://github.com/webpack-contrib/webpack-hot-client).
 Omitting this property will result in `webpack-hot-client` using its default options.